df-jonas/BP2017-2018/README.md

 ## Stay In Touch

-For latest releases and announcements, follow [@title](https://twitter.com/) on Twitter.
+For latest releases and announcements, follow [@UniHelp](https://twitter.com/UniHelp) on Twitter.

 ## License

-`title` is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+[UniHelp](https://unihelp.be/) is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).